aaronbrown1988/MD_workflow/README_main.txt

 -From /Setup_and_Config use:

-  ./create_job_directories
+  ./create_job_directories.sh

- to create your job directories in /MainJob_dir and then
+to create your job directories in /MainJob_dir use:

-  ./populate_config_files
+  ./populate_config_files.sh

 to fill these directories with input files. ( You can also use this script to update the input files in the job directories while a production run is running. )

 3. Run/manage  your jobs.          /Top_directory

 - From /Simulation use the script:
-   ./start_my_jobs         to start your simulations.
+   ./start_my_jobs.sh         to start your simulations.

  This will descend into each directory in /MainJob_dir and launch
  'sbatch sbatch_start'

  This in turn will run the equilibration simulation before starting 'sbatch sbatch_production'
  This will generate production data stored in each job directory.

  If you need to stop your jobs you can do so with:

-    ./stop_all_jobs_gently
+  ./stop_all_jobs_gently.sh

   or

-    ./stop_all_jobs_immediately
+  ./stop_all_jobs_immediately.sh

  The advantage with the first is that you can restart your jobs later with:

-   ./custom_start_all_production_jobs
+  ./custom_start_all_production_jobs.sh

  While the jobs are running you can check on their progress with:

-    ./monitor_all_jobs
+  ./monitor_all_jobs.sh

 ######################